Boo baskets have become one of my favorite Halloween traditions — little bundles of joy that say, “You’ve been booed!”

 - Snack mix or Halloween-themed candy bags

-Boo Baskets for Couples
+3. Boo Baskets for Couples

-Turn date night into boo night!
+Turn date night into boo night.
 Create a basket perfect for cozy evenings together.

 Ideas to include:

-- A scary-movie DVD or streaming gift card
+- A gift card to the movies

-- Microwave popcorn and Halloween candy
+- Gourmet popcorn and Halloween candy

 - A pumpkin-spice candle